Gdarthsid/QuITO-Version-1/README.md

 x = MX.sym('x')
 disp(jacobian(sin(x),x))
 ```
-If any error is thrown, this implies an irregular installation of CasADi and the user is advised to follow the above instructions again closely.
+If any error is thrown, this implies an irregular installation of CasADi, and the user is advised to follow the above instructions again closely.
 Also, please keep in mind that CasADi might have to be imported to MATLAB every time MATLAB is restarted, depending on the user's system settings.

 Next, download and unzip the QuITO package source files into a  desired folder, and add the included [src](./src/) folder and its all subfolders to MATLAB's path directory.
 It can be done in the following ways: